saminyasar004/user-manager/README.md

 -   Requrie placeholder --> `name`, `username`, `email`, `password`.
 The `username` & `email` will be unique.
 -   Accepted methods --> `GET`, `POST`, `PUT`, `DELETE`
 -   `GET` method -->
-    -   `/users` --> Return all the user details as an array of objects format.
     -   `/user/:username` --> Return a user details except user password according to its username & the user password will be passed as request body.
 -   `POST` method -->
-    -   `/user/` --> Create a new user.
+    -   `/user` --> Create a new user.
 The require placeholder values should be passes as request body.
     -   `PUT` method -->
-        -   `/user/` --> Update an existing user.
+        -   `/user` --> Update an existing user.
 The require placeholder values should be passes as request body.
     -   `DELETE` method -->
         -   `/user/:username` --> Delete an existing user data according to its username.